Last updated: October 30, 2023

-The walk forms part of the famous 20km Manly Scenic Walkway that runs from the Spit Bridge all the way to Manly North Head, and is widely considered one of the best Sydney coastal walks.
+The walk forms part of the 20 km Manly Scenic Walkway that runs from the Spit Bridge to Manly North Head, and is widely considered one of the best coastal walks in Sydney.

 How to Get There

-In general, public transport is recommended, but there are a few options if you prefer to go by car.
-With your Opal card you can use unlimited public transport for only $2.80 on Sundays.
+Public transport is recommended, but there are a few options if you prefer to go by car.

-You can also cut the walk short and park at Clontarf Reserve or at Tania Park, next to Dobroyd Head, which has a free parking area.
+You can also cut the walk short and park at Clontarf Reserve (paid parking), or at Tania Park in Balgowlah Heights, which has ample parking.

-Catch a bus from the city to the Spit Bridge.
-In Manly, you can either catch a bus or a ferry back to the city, and then the bus back again to the bridge.
+Catch a bus from Wynyard station in the Sydney CBD to the Spit Bridge.
+In Manly, you can either catch a bus or a ferry back to the city.
+A ferry to Circular Quay is highly recommended.

 Check the bus and ferry services on the NSW Transport Info website.

-There are so many things to see and do along the coastal walking track between the Spit Bridge and Manly Beach, but in this article we’re going to focus on the following 10 highlights:
+There are many things to see and do along the walking track between the Spit Bridge and Manly Beach, but in this article, we’re going to focus on the following ten highlights and landmarks:

 - The Spit Bridge